About the College

 - The NDSU Beef Cattle Research Complex is one of four of its caliber in North America and the only one of its type at a land grant university.
 The facility allows research to be conducted in a number of areas of beef production including nutrition, reproductive physiology, genomics, cattle management and production, pre-harvest food safety, animal behavior, environmental management, nutrient management and meat sciences and carcass quality.

-- The NDSU Agricultural Experiment Station provides enhanced education and advanced research in plant breeding, genetics, horticulture, entomology, plant pathology, plant nutrition and associated disciplines.
-Students have access to state-of-the-art technology and conditions as well as top-ranked scientists and educators involved in cutting-edge research.
+- The ND provides advanced research opportunities in plant breeding, genetics, horticulture, entomology, plant pathology, plant nutrition and associated disciplines.
+Graduate student research uses state-of-the-art technology in collaboration with top-ranked scientists and educators involved in cutting-edge research. x

 - The NDSU Commodity Trading Laboratory is a sophisticated learning environment and the first of its kind that specializes in agricultural commodities.
 The facility, which includes state-of-the-art information sources, trading software and analytical tools, provides students with hands-on learning experiences in commodity trading, marketing, logistics and risk management.